CoffeeITWorks/ansible-generic-help/Developers.md

 If you are using containers ensure `docker` service is **running**

+* test command runs all the steps, so maybe you could use only converge and syntax, then destroy when you are done

 Run only some parts of the test with molecule
 ---------------------------------------------